Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 3) Poor internal communication

-If your team can solve issues in real time and act on customer feedback, you’re in a good spot.
-Solving problems and elevating product ideas earn trust in your company’s brand.
-This falls under employee empowerment.
+Every company aims for transparent, consistent communication with its team.
+But reality often falls short.
+When problems arise, how quickly can your team respond?
+If they solve issues in real time and act on customer feedback, you’re in a strong position.
+Addressing problems and elevating product ideas builds trust in your brand.

 Three tips to strengthen team communication:

 1. Set protocols for channels.
 Establish a standard of responsiveness across all internal channels.
-It could be as simple as all internal emails should be actioned within one business day.
+It could be as simple as ensuring all internal emails are actioned within one business day.

 2. Stress clarity over brevity.
 Rather than only being short with internal messages, aim to be clear.
-Ask team members to think about how someone might receive their message when they communicate with each other.
+Ask team members to consider how someone might receive their message when communicating with each other.

 Internal workplace communication statistics - GuideSpark